Second encirclement campaign against the Jiangxi Soviet: Strategies

 Given the strength of the communist force at the time, this impractical strategy was obviously out of touch with reality and faced strong opposition.
 Some members of Wang Ming's own camp even disagreed, and suggested the alternative strategy of separating the communist force to defeat enemy at the multiple fronts.
 Obviously, this alternative strategy was equally out of touch with reality and at the conference of the communist Central Bureau held from March to April 1931, it could not be decided whether to engage the nationalist 19th Route Army first, or the nationalist 6th Route Army first.

 With the support of most commanders, Mao Zedong opposed both impractical strategies developed by the newly arrived protégés of Wang Ming.
 Mao reasoned the nationalist 6th Army, 19th Army and 26th Army were some of the strongest armies among nationalist forces, and thus were difficult targets.
 In contrast, the 43rd Division, 47th Division, and 54th Division of the nationalist 5th Army were just newly arrived from north, while the 28th Division and 77th Division of the nationalist 5th Army were previously defeated by the communists in the last encirclement campaign, thus they were weak and less enthusiastic in actively engaging communist forces, hence should be engaged first by the communists.
 In the meantime, if the communists were to strike westward from the east, the Gan River would be a limit.
-If the communists were to strike eastward from Rich Field (Futian, 富田) in the west, then not only there would not be any geographic limits, but regions in the border of Fujian and Jiangxi including Lichuan (黎川), Taining, (泰宁), Jianning, (建宁) would likely to fall into communist hands more easily, resulting in expanding the communist base.
-Therefore, communists should adopt the same successful strategies proven in the last encirclement campaign, and Mao's idea was accepted by everyone after lengthy debates.
-On March 23, 1931, communist forces withdrew to regions including Eternal Abundance, (Yongfeng, 永丰), Yue'an, (乐安), Yihuang (宜黄) and Nanfeng, at the northern border of the Jiangxi Soviet to regions in the south, including Guangchang (广昌), Shicheng, Ningdu and Ruijin.
-Massive mobilization efforts were conducted to mobilize local population to defend the communist base.
+If the communists were to strike eastward from Futian (富田) in the west, then not only there would not be any geographic limits, but regions in the border of Fujian and Jiangxi including Lichuan, Taining, and Jianning would likely to fall into Communist hands more easily, resulting in expanding the Communist base.
+Therefore, Communists should adopt the same successful strategies proven in the last encirclement campaign, and Mao's idea was accepted by everyone after lengthy debates.
+On March 23, 1931, Communist forces withdrew to regions including Yongfeng, Le'an, Yihuang and Nanfeng, at the northern border of the Jiangxi Soviet to regions in the south, including Guangchang, Shicheng, Ningdu and Ruijin.
+Massive mobilization efforts were conducted to mobilize local population to defend the Communist base.